 The museum building was erected in 1898 to house a collection of New Zealand artefacts, brought back to Kelburn by the 7th Earl of Glasgow – David Boyle.
 In 1892, after a naval career, he became Governor of New Zealand.
-Among the interesting objects he brought back are Maori spears, Kauri gum, and some wild birds, including gulls and penguins.
+Among the interesting objects he brought back are Māori spears, Kauri gum, and some wild birds, including albatross and penguins.

-An exhibition of idiosyncratic cartoons is displayed in the Old Byre, located in the courtyard.
+An exhibition of idiosyncratic cartoons is displayed in the Old Byre, located in the Courtyard.

 The colourful and satirical cartoons were drawn by British artist Don Aldridge.
 The comic gallery shows the story of the Boyle family, who have owned the Kelburn lands since the 12th century.